marc2332/bliss/doc/docs/config_p201.md

 ### Spec configuration

-bliss also provides a *ct2.mac* macro counter/timer so it can be used from spec.
+BLISS also provides a *ct2.mac* macro counter/timer so it can be used from spec.
 It communicates with the CT2 TANGO device.

 Don't forget to add in setup `need bliss/ct2`.